Angels blow late lead, rally in 10th for 4-3 win over M's - WHIZ News

 Seattle’s three-run rally in the ninth started when Jesse Winker walked with one-out against Jesse Chavez (2-1).
 Pinch-hitter Jake Lamb singled, and with two outs, Adam Frazier doubled to score Winker.

 Ty France dribbled a single into center field to score Lamb and Frazier and pulled the Mariners even at 3-3.
-Seattle had three hits through the first eight innings, then strung together three in the ninth to force extra innings.
+Seattle had three hits through the first eight innings, then strung together three in the ninth.

+“He’s a veteran guy.
+He’s done this before.
+He’s going to pitch some big innings late.
+He got a groundball there, it just got through,” Nevin said of using Chavez in the ninth.

 It was the first matchup between the teams since their wild brawl on June 26 that resulted in multiple suspensions and a couple of injuries.
-Both Seattle manager Scott Servais and Angels’ interim manager Phil Nevin said pregame the incident was in the past.
+Both Servais and Nevin said pregame the incident was in the past.

-The Mariners rally ruined the night for Angels starter Patrick Sandoval, who was in line for his first victory since May 22.
-Sandoval threw 5 1/3 shutout innings, and Aaron Loup and Jose Quijada kept the shutout going into the ninth.
+The Mariners’ rally ruined the night for Angels starter Patrick Sandoval, who was in line for his first victory since May 22.
+Sandoval threw 5 1/3 shutout innings relying heavily on offspeed pitches, and Aaron Loup and Jose Quijada kept the shutout going into the ninth.

+“I wanted to go in with my best pitches and play the odds with the best stuff I got,” Sandoval said.
+“So, slider, changeup, is primarily my best two pitches so I’m going to throw them as much as I can.”

 Pitching was the story of the night until the ninth inning for both sides.
 Sandoval stymied the Mariners into the sixth, while Seattle starter Robbie Ray was terrific for seven innings with 10 strikeouts.